mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 domain as your domain expands, especially if those existing types cross a library boundary.

-I believe there are three heuristics here that are at play that drives this behavior.
+I believe there are three heuristics at play that drive this behavior.

 1. The heuristic to avoid extra risk in modifying upstream types across library boundaries with heavy dependencies.
-This might be very risky behavior in an untyped language like python, where each type change might introduce new regressions that are not immediately obvious.
-So, avoiding upstream type changes avoid potential regression.
+This might be very risky behavior in an untyped language like Python, where each type change might introduce new regressions that are not immediately obvious.
+So, avoiding upstream type changes avoids potential regression.
 2. The heuristic to avoid extra _work_ in modifying upstream types across library boundaries and compilation units.
 In Haskell, however, upstream type changes _force_ you to address each possible regression point